pymc-labs/CausalPy/README.md

 |--|--|
 | ![](img/difference_in_differences_skl.svg) | ![](img/difference_in_differences_pymc.svg) |

+The data, model fit, and counterfactual are plotted.
+Frequentist model fits result in points estimates, but the Bayesian analysis results in posterior distributions, represented by the violin plots.
+The causal impact is the difference between the counterfactual prediction (treated group, post treatment) and the observed values for the treated group, post treatment.

 ### Regression discontinuity designs

 Regression discontinuity designs are used when treatment is applied to units according to a cutoff on the running variable (e.g. $x$) which is typically _not_ time.
 By looking for the presence of a discontinuity at the precise point of the treatment cutoff then we can make causal claims about the potential impact of the treatment.